 - Blockages in the heart’s arteries

-- Severe chest pain such as angina that has not improved with medications
+- Severe chest pain, such as angina that has not been helped by medicine

-- Robot-assisted atrial septal defect repair may be used to treat a hole between the upper chambers of the heart that does not close properly during fetal development.
+- Atrial septal defect repair may be done to treat a hole between the upper chambers of the heart that does not close properly during fetal development

-- Robot-assisted biventricular pacemaker lead placement may be used to treat heart failure due to atrial fibrillation, which is an irregular heart rhythm in the upper chambers of the heart.
+- Biventricular pacemaker lead placement may be done to treat heart failure due to atrial fibrillation, which is an irregular heart rhythm in the upper chambers of the heart